-A recent JLL Survey on Global Real Estate Technology revealed that 91% of businesses are willing to pay a premium for tech-enabled offices, with the view that innovative workplace technology can play a key role in driving productivity, improving business operations and significantly reducing short-term and long-term costs.
+A recent JLL’s Survey on Global Real Estate Technology revealed that 91% of companies are willing to pay a premium for tech-enabled offices, highlighting the critical role of innovation in driving productivity, reducing costs, and achieving ESG goals.

 The use of motion sensors and smart tech devices in offices will be a continued trend, with JLL’s survey claiming that 45% of occupiers plan to adopt energy and emissions management technology over the next 12 months.
 This tech is pivotal in helping businesses optimise heating, cooling and electricity to deliver significant cost savings and sustainability gains.